Yuri05/developer-docs/NET-specifics/unit-and-integration-testing.md

 # Introduction

-Unit testing is an integral part of our software practices and we to keep the code that we write well covered by tests.
+Unit testing is an integral part of our software practices and we keep the code that we write well covered by tests.
 Currently Pull Requests are only being accepted if they contain at least one unit test ( with the logical exceptions e.g. a PR containing only package updates ) and the code can be considered well covered by unit tests.
 We try when possible to implement a Test-Driven-Development (TDD) approach, and specifically for fixing bugs it is strongly suggested to first write a failing test according to the error description and then fix the issue, to ensure the correct and permanent elimination of the bug.

-For the C# solutions to write unit tests we are using [NUnit](https://nunit.org/) in combination with [FakeItEasy](https://fakeiteasy.github.io/) to mock object and intercept calls and our own [BDDHelper](https://github.com/Open-Systems-Pharmacology/OSPSuite.BDDHelper) comprising of extensions methods to write and structure unit tests in a Behavior Driven Development manner.
+For the C# solutions to write unit tests we are using [NUnit](https://nunit.org/) in combination with [FakeItEasy](https://fakeiteasy.github.io/) to mock objects and intercept calls and our own [BDDHelper](https://github.com/Open-Systems-Pharmacology/OSPSuite.BDDHelper) comprising of extension methods to write and structure unit tests in a Behavior-Driven Development manner.

 # Test Outline

 ## The abstract class

 We usually create one test class file for every class we want to test.
-Let's take for example a newly created `public class NewClass`.
-When writing the unit tests for it we would start with an abstract class which will be the parent to all the specific test case classes:
+Let's take for example a newly created class, let's call it NewClass: `public class NewClass`.
+When writing the unit tests for it, we would start with an abstract class which will be the parent to all the specific test case classes:

 ```
 public abstract class concern_for_NewClass : ContextSpecification<NewClass>